 - Meet certain minimum size & liquidity requirements

 Meanwhile, Costco and Kroger are members of the Dividend Achievers list, a group of stocks with 10+ years of consecutive dividend growth.
-You can see the entire list of all 264 Dividend Achievers by clicking here.
+You can see the entire list of all ~260 Dividend Achievers by clicking here.

 These retailers are all making progress to better compete with Amazon, and reinvent themselves through investments in new technology to drive long-term growth.
 They stand to continue outperforming the S&P 500 in the event of a prolonged market downturn, as grocery stores are among the few retailers allowed to remain open in the coronavirus-related lockdown.

 Table of Contents